MisterIchor/sbtf-mod-manager-creator/README.md

 If you add or remove mods from your mods folder, you will need to reenter the manager screen for the mod list to refresh.

-When switching to switching to the create mods section, there will be a hitch as SBTFTool starts unpacking.
+When switching to the create mods section, there will be a hitch as SBTFTool starts unpacking.